subhamsarangi/RRDJ/README.md

 * [DRF](https://www.django-rest-framework.org/) provides us with many things like `ModelSerializer`, `ModelViewSet`, `DefaultRouter`

 #### leads/serializers.py
-* A ModelSerializer(with a meta class like ModelForm)
+* Create a ModelSerializer class (with a meta class like ModelForm)

 ```python
 from rest_framework.serializers import ModelSerializer
 from .models import Lead